ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The Auth Adapter creates an auth session and tracks users as soon as they have logged in via LS Login, but not earlier.

-Instead of converting the OIDC access token to our internal auth token, the Auth Adapter should now convert the content of the user session into the internal auth token.
-The internal auth token will change a bit, as outlined in a section below.
+Instead of converting the OIDC access token to our internal access token, the Auth Adapter should now convert the content of the user session into the internal access token.
+The internal access token will change a bit, as outlined in a section below.

 The Auth Adapter must also be extended with a mechanism that prevents "session riding" attacks using CSRF tokens.
 Thereby, the first request that creates the session responds also creates a CSRF token, which should be a unique and unpredictable string stored as part of the session.
 Contrary to the session cookie, the CSRF token must be made known to the frontend application, so that it can be passed in the request header as a CSRF token for each request to the backend.
 The Auth Adapter needs to compare the CSRF token with the unique string stored in the backend session.